 Welcome to the Chemistry Undergraduate Program!
 The Chemistry Department offers a Bachelor of Science, and Minor in Chemistry.
-Students may elect between two concentrations: ACS-certified or non ACS-certified.
-In addition, students may opt to switch to the joined B.S./M.S. program in their junior year.
+All degrees are certified by the American Chemical Society (ACS).
+ACS certification ensures a rigorous, broad-based program for a student interested in pursuing career as a scientific professional.
+In addition, students may opt to switch to the joined B.S./M.S. program their junior year.

 Why Study Chemistry

 The study of chemistry prepares students for a variety of careers, and the undergraduate program at Colorado State University has been designed to give graduates the background necessary to enter any one of these interesting and exciting areas.

 Chemists are employed in a wide array of professional fields in private industry, government, and education.
 Chemists work in research, development, analysis and testing, consulting, industrial quality control, environmental resource management, and forensics.